Operation Fan Mail

 Bishop’s Charities Game

 Since 1961, the Packers have designated one preseason game as the Bishop’s Charities Game, with a donation being made to the Catholic Diocese of Green Bay.
-Approximately $3.7 million has been donated over the past 51 years.
+More than $3.7 million has been donated to the diocese over the past 52 years.

 Coats for Kids Collection

-For the last 12 years, the Packers have hosted a Salvation Army Coats for Kids collection prior to a regular-season home game.
-In October, the team collected nearly $13,000 and 450 coats from giving fans, record totals for collections at Lambeau Field, bringing the grand total to over 3,000 coats since the partnership’s inception.
+Since before 2000, the Packers have hosted a Salvation Army Coats for Kids collection prior to a regular-season home game.
+In September, the team collected nearly $15,000 and 600 coats from giving fans, record totals for collections at Lambeau Field, bringing the grand total to over 3,600 coats since the partnership’s inception.

 In recognition of Breast Cancer Awareness Month in October, Lambeau Field, as well as the players themselves, was adorned in pink.
-Zeta Tau Alpha, in partnership with the NFL’s A Crucial Catch campaign, handed out complimentary pink ribbons to fans attending the home game.
+Zeta Tau Alpha, in partnership with the NFL’s A Crucial Catch campaign, handed out complimentary pink ribbons to fans attending the game.
+The American Cancer Society raised $2,000 by selling ribbons to benefit cancer research and shared breast cancer awareness information with female fans.

 NFL Salute to Service Game